Corionis/ELS/artifacts/document/developer.md

 To build ELS from sources use Apache ant in the root of the project directory:

- 1. ant -f els.xml
+ 1. ant -f els.xml, Builds the ELS default target 'all' for Linux and Windows
-    * Copies the default locale file and generates a new build timestamp.
- 2. ant -f els-build.xml
+ 2. ant -f els.xml linux, Builds ELS for Linux
-    * Builds the ELS.jar to the deploy/ directory.
-    * This script was generated from IntelliJ.
+ 3. ant -f els.xml windows, Builds ELS for Windows

 In IntelliJ perform Build, Rebuild Project.
 The els.xml stamp ant target may be execute separately if needed.
+Previous IntelliJ build configurations for Linux and Windows have been removed in favor of using the ant build script when those deploy files are wanted.

 ## Code Disclaimer